vnetonline/NewModuleWithAbp/README.md

 ## 10. Test you api

-Run the `MainApp.Web` project and navigate to `https://localhost:<port>/swagger/` you will see the todo apis.
+Run the `Amazing.Software.Web` project and navigate to `https://localhost:<port>/swagger/` you will see the todo apis.
 You can test your API there.